 Ganesh B. Rao has served as a member of our board of directors since the Take-Private Transaction in February 2019.
-Mr. Rao has served on the board of directors of Black Knight since December 2014.
 Mr. Rao is a Managing Director of THL, which he joined in 2000.
 Prior to joining THL, Mr. Rao worked at Morgan Stanley & Co.
-Incorporated in the Mergers & Acquisitions Department.
-Mr. Rao also worked at Greenlight Capital, a hedge fund.
-Mr. Rao is currently a director of Ceridian HCM Holding Inc. and MoneyGram International, as well as the following privately held companies: ServiceLink Holdings, LLC, HighTower Advisors, LLC, Ten-X Commercial and Auction.com.
+Incorporated in the Mergers & Acquisitions Department and at Greenlight Capital, a hedge fund.
+Mr. Rao is a director of Black Knight, Ceridian, MoneyGram International, AmeriLife Group, LLC, HighTower Advisors, LLC, Ten-X Commercial and Auction.com.
 Mr. Rao is a former director of Nielsen Holdings, N.V., Prime Risk Partners and LifeWorks Corporation Ltd.